ChimeraPy/Engine/docs/api-docs/session.md

 apply(process: Process) → Optional[DataSample]
 ```

-Applies the process by obtaining the necessary inputs and stores the generated output in the records.
+Apply the process by obtaining the necessary inputs and stores the generated output in the records.